g-ajinkya/Coursera-AngularJS-Assignment/README.md

 <h1>Single Page Web Applications with AngularJS
 <h2>By: Johns Hopkins University</h2>

-It has all the assignments of this Coursera Course
+It has all the assignments of this Coursera Course.